SK-Africa/SearchKings-Africa-UTM-Grabber/README.md

-### README for Plugin Build Automation

 # SearchKings Africa UTM Grabber

 **Plugin Name:** SearchKings Africa UTM Grabber
-**Description:** A plugin that dynamically updates an anchor tag link with UTM parameters from the current URL.
+**Description:** A plugin that dynamically updates links with UTM parameters and adds them to form fields.
-**Version:** 1.1.1
+**Version:** 1.2.0
 **Author:** SearchKings Africa
 **License:** MIT

 ## Description

-The SearchKings Africa UTM Grabber plugin dynamically updates an anchor tag link with UTM parameters from the current URL, ensuring that the parameters persist as users navigate through the site.
+The SearchKings Africa UTM Grabber plugin dynamically updates links with UTM parameters from the current URL, ensuring that the parameters persist as users navigate through the site.
+It also adds UTM parameters to form fields.
 This is particularly useful for tracking campaigns and maintaining consistent UTM tracking for analytics.

 ## Features